Town of Lunenburg COVID-19 Pandemic Information

 Provincial State of Emergency

-*NEW Masks will become mandatory in most indoor public places starting July 31st.
+- Masks are mandatory in most indoor public places as of July 31st.
 More Details are available here:

 FAQ Masks mandatory in indoor public places - updated July 30